Mount Etna: February 2022 eruption

+May 2022 eruption

 On 29 May 2022 a sudden collapse of the Southeast Crater created a fracture on its northern flank at an elevation of about 2800 m.
 A small lava flow emerged and headed in the direction of the Leone Valley, just above the much larger Bove Valley.
 It continued for three days and was accompanied by small and sporadic eruptions from two of the many vents at the top of this crater.

+July 2024 eruption

 Etna erupted once again on 4 July 2024 causing the Catania Airport to close due to volcanic ash in the air.
 The airport reopened the next day.

+August 2024 eruption

 On 14 August 2024, Mt.
 Etna erupted violently sending an ash cloud 9.5 km into the atmosphere.
 Catania Airport was forced to close the following day.

+June 2025 eruption

 On 2 June 2025, an eruption led to a pyroclastic flow possibly caused by the collapse of material from the northern flank of the southeast crater.
 A red alert issued for aviation authorities said the height of the volcanic cloud was estimated at 6.5 kilometers.

+January 2026 eruption

+On 1 January 2026, a flank eruption began on Etna's eastern slope at an altitude on 2,100 meters (6,900 feet).
+The fissure vent opened in the Valle del Bove and has advanced down to 1,420 meters (4,700 feet) on 2 January 2026.
+The eruption also produced ash, which threatened to close air space around the volcano.
+Italy's National Institute of Geophysics and Volcanology (INGV), interpreted that the effusive flow in Valle del Bove had reduced immediate risk to populated areas but also signalled that pressurised magma is still moving through the system.

+August 2026 eruption

+A new eruptive phase began at Etna's Voragine crater on 6 August 2026, with Strombolian activity that intensified into lava fountains and abundant ash emissions.
+Several effusive vents subsequently opened on the volcano's eastern flank, feeding lava flows into the Valle del Bove.
+By 10 August, active lava fronts had descended to an elevation of about 1370 m, while intense explosive activity and ash emissions continued at Voragine.
+The sustained ash emissions caused major disruption to air travel, forcing hundreds of flights at Catania-Fontanarossa Airport to be cancelled or rerouted and affecting flights as far south as Malta.
+Flight operations at Catania resumed on 15 August after the volcanic aviation alert was downgraded from red to orange.